U.S. FDA advisory panel sets stage for Moderna vaccine authorization

 About 20 million doses are expected to be delivered this month, with the rest of the initial purchase coming in the first quarter of next year.
 Last week, Moderna agreed to deliver an additional 100 million doses in the second quarter.

-In the global race to produce highly effective vaccines against the coronavirus that emerged in central China late last year, the Massachusetts-based biotech company has reached the finish line ahead of some much larger rivals such as AstraZeneca Plc and Johnson & Johnson.
+In the global race to produce highly effective vaccines against the coronavirus, the Massachusetts-based biotech company is reaching the finish line ahead of some much larger rivals such as AstraZeneca Plc and Johnson & Johnson.

 An emergency meeting of a U.S. Centers for Disease Control and Prevention advisory panel is expected to follow the FDA’s authorization of Moderna’s vaccine with its official recommendation of its use for the U.S. public.